LukeYasu/LukeYasu/README.md

 - 📫 How to reach me: lucasyasumura@gmail.com

 ## About Me!
-Hello everyone!
 I am a software developer who has a passion for software development and problem solving.
 I have always loved creating projects and solving puzzles and software development was a perfect blend of both worlds.
 Joining LearningFuze allowed me to pursue that passion and further my skills.

 LearningFuze is a program that focuses on teaching JavaScript, TypeScript, HTML, CSS, React and Node in a real world working environment.
 Beyond technical expertise, I’ve developed strong collaborative and communication skills, enabling me to thrive in team-oriented projects and deliver impactful results.